flutter/website/src/docs/release/breaking-changes/mock-platform-channels.md

 One difference between the `ChannelBuffers` API and the previous API is that the new API is more consistent in its approach to asynchrony.
 As a side-effect, the APIs around message passing are now entirely asynchronous.

 This posed a problem for the implementation of the legacy testing APIs which, for historical reasons, were previously in the `flutter` package.
-Since they relied on the underlying logic being partly synchronous, they require refactoring.
+Since they relied on the underlying logic being partly synchronous, they required refactoring.
 To avoid adding even more test logic into the `flutter` package, a decision was made to move this logic to the `flutter_test` package.

 ## Description of change